Pack applied to an array has an effect that depends upon whether the

 a warning, since the intention of the programmer is clear in this case.

 GNAT treats packed arrays in one of two ways.
-If the size of the array is known at compile time and is less than 64 bits, then internally the array is represented as a single modular type, of exactly the appropriate number of bits.
-If the length is greater than 63 bits, or is not known at compile time, then the packed array is represented as an array of bytes, and the length is always a multiple of 8 bits.
+If the size of the array is known at compile time and is at most 64 bits on 32-bit targets, and at most 128 bits on 64-bit targets, then internally the array is represented as a single modular type, of exactly the appropriate number of bits.
+If the length is greater than 64 bits on 32-bit targets, and greater than 128 bits on 64-bit targets, or is not known at compile time, then the packed array is represented as an array of bytes, and its length is always a multiple of 8 bits.

 Note that to represent a packed array as a modular type, the alignment must be suitable for the modular type involved.
 For example, on typical machines a 32-bit packed array will be represented by a 32-bit modular integer with an alignment of four bytes.
 If you explicitly override the default alignment with an alignment clause that is too small, the modular representation cannot be used.
 For example, consider the following set of declarations: